oneapi-src/level-zero-spec/scripts/core/PROG.md

     ...
 ```

-${"###"} Memory Barriers
+${"##"} Memory Barriers
-- Commands executed on a command list are only gauarenteed to maintain memory coherency within the command queue in which they are submitted;
+Commands executed on a command list are *not* guarenteed to maintain memory coherency with other commands;
-  there is no implicit memory or cache coherency.
+i.e. there is no implicit memory or cache coherency.
 - Fences provide implicit, coarse-grain control to indicate that all caches and memory are coherent across the device and Host prior to the fence being signalled.
 - Events provide explicit, fine-grain control over cache and memory coherency dependencies between commands; allowing more opportunities for concurrent execution and higher device utilization.
-- In addition, explicit, range-based memory barriers provide very fine-grain control of which cachelines require coherency.

-The following sample code demonstrates a sequence for submission of a fine-grain memory barrier:
+The following sample code demonstrates a sequence for submission of a fine-grain memory dependency using events:
 ```c
     ${x}_event_desc_t event1Desc = {
         ${X}_EVENT_DESC_VERSION_CURRENT,